Haxfootball/eggball.github.io/README.md

 # Instructions on how to Auto-Upload Tagpro Replays to Cloud.

 **Prerequisites:**
 You must download Tampermonkey add-on for your browser first.
+It just takes ~2 minutes to setup both auto-upload and enhanced replay watching.

 **Scripts**